UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Constellation charges a flat early termination fee, while Georgia Natural Gas uses a sliding scale and may waive fees for moving.

 One of the biggest complaints consumers have regarding utility companies involves the “hidden” costs of ending a contract early.
-Both providers charge Early Termination Fees (ETFs), but they handle them differently.
-Constellation often charges a flat cancellation fee on fixed-term plans; many recent offers list fees in the $150 range, but you should always check the exact amount in your contract.
-This means if you cancel with one month left, you pay the same penalty as if you canceled with ten months left.
+When assessing early termination fees gas Georgia marketers enforce, you will notice distinct differences between our two contenders.
+Constellation typically applies a flat cancellation fee on fixed-term plans, often hovering around $150.
+This means if you cancel with one month left, you pay the exact same penalty as if you canceled with ten months left.
+Conversely, Georgia Natural Gas utilizes a sliding scale for their cancellation fees, ranging from $50 to $150 depending on how much time remains on your agreement.

-Customer Service and Digital Experience
+Customer Service And Digital Experience

 Illustration comparing Constellation Energy's robust, sometimes impersonal service with Georgia Natural Gas's local feel and strong digital tools.